 Imagine that: a Hollywood summer sci-fi blockbuster that actually makes you think a little.
 Combine that with the fact that Edge of Tomorrow is — while based on an existing literary property — not a franchise launcher, not part of a comic book universe and not a sequel, and the movie’s many accomplishments seem even more impressive.
 And what about Cruise?
 Not only does he give his usual excellent performance as Cage evolves from jackass to savage yet humane warrior, but he has provided the common element for several of the best big-budget sci-fi movies of the past 15 years, including Vanilla Sky (2000), Minority Report (2002), War of the Worlds (2005), the underrated Oblivion (2013) and now this.

 I’m not going to get into speculation about the origins of or reasons for Cruise’s seeming fascination with the genre, but he has certainly picked stories that at least attempt to find the right balance between the modern action requirements of today’s blockbusters and the more cerebral concepts that sci-fi can offer at its best.
 Are you a science fiction fan who wants to see fresh genre material make it to the screen?
 Then you owe it to yourself to go out and see Edge of Tomorrow and support it with your dollars.
 Heck, you might even want to experience the whole thing again when it’s over.

-The Edge Of Tomorrow is out in UK cinemas now.
+Edge of Tomorrow is out in theaters Friday, June 6.